KatharineME/FASTQ.jl/benchmark.md

 - Version 3.2.2 of HG002 truth data was used for evaluation
 - The sex chromosomes did not have truth data, only chromosomes 1-22
 - When evaluating entry VCFs they removed offending VCF lines, such as lines with "nan" in the REF column or non-diploid genotypes (0/1/2)

+## Data

+HG002 raw data came from: https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/AshkenazimTrio/HG002_NA24385_son/NIST_HiSeq_HG002_Homogeneity-10953946/HG002_HiSeq300x_fastq/ referenced from https://github.com/genome-in-a-bottle/giab_data_indexes

+The folders under “HG002_HiSeq300x_fastq” each contain 20-30X sequencing (a single flow cell) and contain folders with fast files from each library, which can be combined for most purposes.
+Samples A-L are the six vials of starting material.
+Each sample has two technical replicates, hence Sample A1 and Sample A2.

+HG002 Truth VCF data came from: https://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/release/AshkenazimTrio/HG002_NA24385_son/NISTv4.2.1/GRCh38/

 ## Software